Jordan-Wells/IntroductoryProjects/Projects/project5/README.md

 Since our software is frequently shut-down at night we need to keep a permanent record of all the homes in the list, so there should be a mechanism that writes the homes out to a file.
 When the program begins running it should look for the file and begin by inserting all the homes that it finds there into the container.
 Your submission should include a datafile that allows the program to do this.

 In some ways this project is simple.
 The child classes contain little more than a default constructor and virtual input and output functions that work with that child's particular member variables, and you are not required to implement the container.
 But it does demonstrate a powerful programming tool and some profound features of C++.
 (And don't procrastinate too much because the file I/O can be tricky.)
 Also variety and imagination in the creation of the child classes is a critical grading criterion.
 Do not be lazy.

-Included with your project submission should be a UML class diagram for the project, generated through the ArgoUML© software, and saved as a .zargo file.
-This is worth five out of the fifty points for the overall project.

-Your Blackboard submission of this project should include all the files that I need to compile and run the program as well as a sample data file of some homes your clients have order.
-It is due at 11:59 p.m. on Tuesday, April 7th.